 6.2.15 PDU Session Per Establishment Request Reject Rate,.

-a) PDUSessionRejectRateReqType
+a) SM.PDUSessionRejectRateReqType

 b) This metric shows the percentage of PDU establishment requests that get rejected by the AMF, w.r.t all PDU establishment requests that the same AMF receives from all UEs it serves, broken down by PDU Request Type.